-Check out the video for more on these top 5 tips for reading with your toddler:
+Watch the video for more information on these top five tips for reading with your toddler:

 - Have fun.
 Your goal is to help your child grow to love books and love reading, so cuddle up and keep it fun.
 There’s no wrong way to read together as long as you’re both enjoying it.